M66B/FairEmail/docs/FAQ-in-rID.md

 * *Automatically show original message for known contacts*: to automatically show original messages for contacts on your device, please read [this FAQ](#user-content-faq35)
 * *Automatically show images for known contacts*: to automatically show images for contacts on your device, please read [this FAQ](#user-content-faq35)

-Perhatikan bahwa pesan dapat ditampilkan hanya ketika teks pesan telah diunduh.
-Teks pesan yang lebih besar tidak dapat diunduh secara otomatis dalam jaringan terukur (biasanya perangkat seluler).
+Note that messages can be previewed only when the message text was downloaded.
+Larger message texts are not downloaded by default on metered (generally mobile) networks.
 You can change this in the connection settings.

 Some people ask: